How I Use the 20-Period Moving Average When Day Trading

 How Did I Discover the 20-Period Moving Average was Important?

-I discovered the value of the 20-period moving average simply by putting on or executing crappy trades.
+I discovered the value of the 20-period moving average simply by putting on crappy trades.

 Getting Crushed Going Against the 20-Period Moving Average